 Buck Knives 65 Hood Punk Review

 It’s meant as an outdoor, survival, and adventure knife.
-The comfortable Micarta handle can be removed and the 5.62″ powder coated 5160 steel blade uses a Shock Mitigation System to reduce shock and wasted energy, making every strike count.
+The comfortable Micarta handle is removable and the 5.62″ powder coated 5160 steel blade uses a Shock Mitigation System to reduce shock and wasted energy, making every strike count.
 The powder coating may wear off and as the same with the other knives, please project the blade with a dry rust inhibitor.

 You’ll notice the thumb ramp and finger choils which is perfect for more relaxed and/or delicate work, however some customers have complained about the lack of jimping.
 Not a deal breaker for most but be aware if that’s something you’re looking for on your next knife.
-I wouldn’t be too worried though since the majority in the list don’t have jimpling anyway.
 Snatch up the beautiful Buck/Hood Punk on Amazon below.

 Spyderco BushCraft G–10 Review